elegantchaos/Novy/README.md

 As such, it's not full-featured, and there may well be mature things out there that do a better job.
 I'm frankly not that bothered.
 I will probably continue to develop Новый for my own use, just because.

 That said, I'm interested to hear about other things that are out there.
 I'd also be delighted to discover that other people want to use Новый.
 Please submit requests, bug reports, or even pull requests.
-Or not...
+Or not.

+I do plan to make the substitution engine more dynamic.

 ---